Compare Home & Contents Insurance in NZ

 How much does home insurance cost in NZ?

-Home and contents insurance in New Zealand typically costs $800-$2,500 per year depending on your location, house value, contents value, and coverage type.
-Auckland properties typically cost 20-30% more than rural areas due to higher risk.
+Home and contents insurance in New Zealand varies based on your location, house value, contents value, and coverage type.
+Auckland and other urban properties tend to cost more than rural areas due to higher risk.
+Premiums vary — request a personalised quote.

 Do I need home insurance in New Zealand?